Home » Comparison » AMD vs Intel: Which CPU is Better?

 When it comes to upgrading or buying a new PC, choosing between AMD and Intel is where most of us get stuck.
 This blog covers the never-ending argument on AMD vs Intel to help you make an informed decision.

 While the suitability of these processors depends on the users’ needs and preferences, Intel and AMD are equally well-known and reliable brands.
-As these processors are not interchangeable, it is important for you to understand the terms and their features in detail.
+As these processors are not interchangeable, you need to understand the terms and their features in detail.

 Why do you frequently hear the names “Intel” and “AMD”?